jeremybk21/fuzzy-logic-python/README.md

 # fuzzy-logic-python
-Custom fuzzy logic Python library
+Custom fuzzy logic Python library.

+It is a work in progress, but the object-oriented framework will allow the library to be easily understood and expanded upon.